 Our research on the biopharma factory of the future shows building smart factories not only requires enabling digital innovations (see figure 9) but also transforming the infrastructure and culture within the manufacturing organization including:

-Surveyed manufacturing leaders said their organizations are prioritizing investments in IoT (75%) and data lakes (50%) that could lead to greater connectivity across the manufacturing ecosystem.
-However, less than 45% expect their organization to invest in VR/AR and digital twins over the next five years.
-Improving asset efficiency (100%), yield rates (67%), and safety and sustainability (50%) are the top value levers manufacturing leaders say could be realized through digital innovation.
+Surveyed manufacturing leaders said their organisations are prioritising investments in IoT (75%) and data lakes (50%) that could lead to greater connectivity across the manufacturing ecosystem.
+However, less than 45% expect their organisation to invest in VR/AR and digital twins over the next five years.
+Improving asset efficiency (100%), yield rates (67%), and safety and sustainability (50%) are the top value levers manufacturing leaders say could be realised through digital innovation.